rancher/docs/content/rancher/v2.x/en/cluster-admin/editing-clusters/_index.md

 **Result:** Kubernetes begins upgrading for the cluster.
 During the upgrade, your cluster is unavailable.

+### Upgrading ingress-nginx

+For RKE v0.1.8+, the `ingress-nginx` YAML does not contain an upgrade policy, which makes the update strategy `RollingUpdate` by default.
+This policy allows the daemonset to restart the pods.

-> **Note:** Check the upgrade policy of the `ingress-nginx` pods.
-If the upgrade policy is set to **onDelete,** you will need to delete these pods to get the correct version for your deployment.
+For RKE prior to v0.1.8, the `updateStrategy` directive in the `ingress-nginx` YAML is set to `OnDelete.` In that case, you will need to delete these pods to get the correct version for your deployment.

 ### Adding a Pod Security Policy